bitcoinhealth/bitcoinhealth/Unix-Build.md

 # Linux - UNIX BUILD NOTES

-Some notes on how to build BitcoinHealth Core source in Unix.
+Some notes on how to build BitcoinHealth Core source and Wallet in Unix and Linux based OS.

 # Preinstall
 Clone or download the current source code locally.
-Execute tar -xvf bitcoinhealth-source.tar or bitcoinhealth-qt-linux.tar
+Execute >   tar -xvf bitcoinhealth-source.tar or bitcoinhealth-qt-linux.tar

 Always use absolute paths to configure and compile BitcoinHealth Core and the dependencies.
 For example, when specifying the path of the dependency: